TeaPearce/Counter-Strike_Behavioural_Cloning/README.md

 This repo can be used for personal projects and open-source research.
 We do not grant a license for its commercial use in any form.
 If in doubt, please contact us for permission.

 ## Maintenance
 This repo shares code used in research, used to provide some depth behind the paper.
 It's not production ready.
-It's unlikely to be robust across operating systems, python versions, python packages, future updates etc. I won't be actively maintaining this repo, nor responding to minor bugs.
+It's unlikely to be robust across operating systems, python versions, python packages, future CSGO updates etc. I won't be actively maintaining this repo for these purposes, nor responding to minor bugs.